WachemoGroupTwo/readme-template/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.
+> To incorporate this login page into your project or to run it standalone, follow these instructions.

 To get a local copy up and running, follow these steps.

 ### Prerequisites

-In order to run this project you need:
+No prerequisites are needed for this project.
+Any modern web browser will suffice.

 <!--
 Example command: